administrativetrick/PROTECT/README.md

 **P**redatory **R**ecognition and **O**bservation **T**hrough **E**nhanced **C**onversational **T**racking

 ## Uses
 This is meant to be a suite of tools to assist anyone investigating matters of Child Sexual Abuse that will grow over time.
-This suite focuses on providing tools for the monitoring of chat logs that make having predatory conversations with minors more difficult.
+This suite focuses on providing tools for the monitoring of chat logs, and interactions that make having predatory conversations with minors more difficult.

 ### The tools are as follows